bhaskarvora/ChatWave_Server/README.md

 # Features

 -   **User Authentication**: Secure login and registration with JWT-based authentication.
--   **Real-Time Chat**: Real-time messaging in both individual and group chats.
+-   **Real-Time Chat**: Real-time messaging in both individual and group chats wherwhere we can attach images, audio, videos and any other files.
 -   **User Management**: Admins can manage user accounts and chat history.
 -   **Group Management**: Users can create and manage group chats.
 -   **Message Management**: View, delete, and manage chat messages.